Reducing lead from distribution systems

 Back to Compare

-Action level exceedances must be reported to consumer
+Action level exceedances must be reported to consumers

 Under the federal Lead and Copper Rule, the results of lead testing must be reported to the people who receive water from the sampling location within 30 days of receiving the results, and public notification and education is required if lead concentrations exceed the action level in more than 10 percent of taps sampled.